Emergency-Response-Demo/erdemo.io/gettingstarted.md

 5. Confirm that all of application data is cleared.

 # 9. Monitoring Dashboards
-The Emergency Response application comes complete with various *technical* dashboards.
-These technical dashboards can bee seen as follows:
+The Emergency Response application comes complete with various dashboards.
+Some of these dashboards are technical.
+Some of these dashboards have more of a business slant to them.

+These dashboards can bee seen as follows:

 1. Navigate to your Grafana route from the *userX-er-metrics* namespace as seen from the following:
    ```